Orlando Zapata

-Orlando Zapata Tamayo (May 15, 1967 - February 23, 2010) was a Cuban political activist and a political prisoner who died after hunger striking for more than 80 days.
+Orlando Zapata Tamayo (May 15, 1967 - February 23, 2010) was a Cuban political activist and a political prisoner who died after hunger striking for 85 days.
 His death received international attention, and was viewed as a significant setback in Cuba's relationship with the U.S. the EU and the rest of the world.

 Biography

 Early life

 Orlando Zapata was the second son of a family of five brothers based in Banes, where he lived with his mother, a washerwoman by profession, and his stepfather.
 Looking for a better future, he emigrated to Havana, where he came into contact with former political prisoner Enri Saumell Peña, with whom he began in political activism.
 He was a member of the Republican Alternative Movement.

 Imprisonment

 Zapata was arrested on December 6, 2002, by agents of the Cuban police on charges of contempt, for which he was imprisoned for over three months.
 On March 20, 2003, 13 days after he was freed, he was arrested for a second time during a crackdown on dissidents and sent to the Kilo 7 prison in Camagüey.
 At the time of his arrest, he was participating in a hunger strike organized by the Assembly to Promote a Civil Society, taking place at the home of Marta Beatriz Roque Cabello.
 The hunger strike was meant as a petition for the release of several comrades.